-- ▶ There is 'an economic relationship' between the hedge item and the hedging instrument. - The effect of the credit risk does not 'dominate the value changes' that result from that economic relationship. - The hedge ratio of the hedging relationship is the same as that resulting from the quantity of the hedged item that the Group actually hedges and the quantity of the hedging instrument that the Group actually uses to hedge that quantity of hedged item.
+- ii.
+Derivatives designated as hedges: (continued) - There is 'an economic relationship' between the hedge item and the hedging instrument. - ▶ The effect of the credit risk does not 'dominate the value changes' that result from that economic relationship. - The hedge ratio of the hedging relationship is the same as that resulting from the quantity of the hedged item that the Group actually hedges and the quantity of the hedging instrument that the Group actually uses to hedge that quantity of hedged item.